robinskennethj-pixel/Original-Oak-Carpentry/README.md

 - **Light Gray (#D9D9D9)** - Borders, separators, and subtle backgrounds

 ### Brand Identity
-Ogun Carpentry represents the perfect fusion of traditional African craftsmanship with modern precision and innovation.
-Every piece carries the strength, durability, and artistic excellence that Ogun represents.
+Original Oak Carpentry represents the perfect fusion of traditional craftsmanship with modern precision and innovation.
+Every piece carries the strength, durability, and artistic excellence that defines our work.

 ## 🚀 Current Features